How To Conduct a Gap Analysis in Project Management

 Performance gaps take into account the difference between actual and expected performance.

-Other possible deviations
+Other types of possible deviations

-Why conduct a gap analysis?
+Why do a gap analysis?

-Identifying and anticipating problems
+Identify and anticipate problems

 Ensuring sound financial management